PCOS: From symptoms to self-advocacy. Get the handbook

 If you’re experiencing any discomfort, pain, or swelling in your testicles, it’s not something to ignore.

-Sometimes, this can be caused by even conditions like testicular torsion—a medical emergency where the spermatic cord twists and cuts off blood flow to the testicle.
+Sometimes, this can be caused by even seemingly minor conditions, such as testicular torsion—a medical emergency where the spermatic cord twists and cuts off blood flow to the testicle.
 Left untreated, it can lead to long-term problems, including fertility issues, so it’s always best to get it checked out.

 Have you noticed fluctuations in your libido?

 A decrease in sex drive can be linked to hormonal imbalances that may affect your fertility.
-Stress, lifestyle factors, and underlying health conditions can all play a role in these changes.
+Stress, lifestyle factors, and underlying health conditions can all contribute to these changes.

 Struggling with erectile dysfunction (ED)?